 Condo improvements, fixtures, and glass

-Your condo corporation (through the condo or strata council) is responsible for buying insurance on the condo building.
+Your condo corporation (through the condo board or strata council) is responsible for buying insurance on the condo building.
 This insurance is based on the specifications of the building as it was originally constructed.
-That means any upgrades you (or any previous owner) may have made to your unit, like installing hardwood floors and/or granite countertops, are not covered by the condo corporation’s policy.
+That means any upgrades you (or any previous owner) may have made to your unit, like hardwood floors and/or granite countertops, are not covered by the condo corporation’s policy.

 Condo corporation assesses you for a portion of their property deductible